 However, cancer cells sometimes produce PD-L1 proteins.
 When this occurs, the cancer cells send “off” signals to the immune system, preventing it from attacking the cancer cells.

-However, the interaction of the PD-1/PD-L1 checkpoint inhibitors disables this rogue PD-L1 protein on the cell.
+However, the interaction of the PD-1 and PD-L1 checkpoint inhibitors disables this rogue PD-L1 protein on the cell.
 As a result, the receptors on the T cells do not attach to them or receive a message saying they are healthy cells.
 This means that the T cells identify the cancer cells as an enemy and kill them.

-Sometimes, doctors can test the cancer cells to see if they carry the PD-L1 markers.
-This helps them predict how likely they are to respond to the PD-1/PD-L1 inhibitors.
+Sometimes, doctors can test the cancer cells to check whether they carry the PD-L1 markers.
+This helps them predict how likely they are to respond to the PD-1 and PD-L1 inhibitors.

 The Food and Drug Administration (FDA) has approved the following PD-1 inhibitors: